 In Florida, a custody arrangement is determined based on many factors, all of them centered on the child’s best interest.
 Custody law in Florida doesn’t give preference to mothers or fathers; custody depends on each unique case’s specific facts.
 Whether the parents are divorcing or were never married, the court will issue a parenting plan.
-And while an attorney is not required, it’s beneficial to have an experienced child custody lawyer to help you navigate this complicated process.
+And while a family attorney is not required, it’s beneficial to have an experienced child custody lawyer to help you navigate this complicated process.

 - How is custody determined in Florida?
 When parents cannot reach an agreement on a child’s custody, a judge will determine the parenting plan in the child’s best interest.
 Many factors will be considered, including the child’s relationship with both parents, special needs, any history of domestic violence, each parent’s willingness and ability to put the child’s needs first, and the parents’ moral fitness.
 The child’s home, school, and community records are considered, and each parent’s capacity and disposition to be involved in the child’s activities.
 And while the child’s preference cannot be the sole factor in determining custody, it is something the judge will consider.